CR/CD Grants Scheme re-opens on 2nd April 2018

-We anticipate that there will be a number of changes to the 2018/19 Scheme which will include a new application form.
+There are a number of changes to the 2018/19 Scheme which include a new application form.

 If you have any questions or would like to discuss a proposal prior to submitting an application please contact a member of the Funding & Development Programme.
 Phone 028 9022 7500 or email firstname.lastname@example.org